 This service is not for everyone — and that is intentional.
 We work with people who already know what good design feels like, who are not looking for something fast, and who believe that the furniture in a home matters.
 If that is you, we would like to work with you.

-The Sala began as a question: what does rest actually look like?
-Not the performance of relaxation — the real thing.
+The Sala began as a question: what does rest actually look like in the moments between rooms?
+Not the performance of relaxation — the real thing, on the side of a sofa or at the foot of a bed.
 Low to the ground, wide in the seat, upholstered in a single continuous fabric with no interruption.
-Designed for the evening hour, when the light is long and there is nowhere else to be.
+A quiet companion at the side of a primary seat — extra seating, footrest, or sculptural object.

 Named after the river that moves slowly through Bangkok's west, the Mae Klong headboard was inspired by the way water catches light at dusk — unhurried, generous, present.
 The upholstered panel rises in a single clean arc.
 Built to be the last thing you see at night and the first thing that orients you in the morning.

 Tables in Seoul share one quality: they hold stillness.
-The Gangnam was designed with that in mind — a solid top in natural stone or hardwood, legs that taper without apology, a surface wide enough for a full meal and honest conversation.
+The Gangnam was designed with that in mind — a solid hardwood disc above a tapered cylinder base, both turned from the same timber so the grain runs continuous from top to floor.
 Nothing decorative.
 Everything considered.

 Phra Nakhon is Bangkok's oldest district — layered, assured, unhurried.
 The chair that takes its name was designed to read clearly from across the room.
 High-back, tight upholstery, a silhouette that commands its corner.
 Placed alone or within a set, it earns its space.

 Named after Seoul's most layered neighbourhood — international, confident, never quite predictable.
-The Itaewon is a fully upholstered recliner designed to hold you completely, without looking like it is trying to.
-The recline mechanism is concealed within the frame.
-The silhouette stays clean in both positions.
-Custom fabric, custom angle, custom dimensions.
+The Itaewon is a fully upholstered swivel lounge chair on a polished pedestal base.
+The 360° swivel turns silently; the proportions stay clean from every angle.
+Custom fabric, custom base finish, custom dimensions.

 Ari is Bangkok's quietest creative neighbourhood — independent, considered, slightly apart from the noise.
-The sideboard that takes its name works the same way: it holds its wall with total composure.
-Long, low, and drawered with a precision that only shows up in use.
-In walnut, oak, or lacquer.
-Designed for the dining room wall, the living room, or anywhere that requires storage that does not look like it.
+The loveseat that takes its name works the same way: it holds its corner of the room with total composure.
+Two-tone upholstery — bouclé back and shoulders, velvet or linen seat — with hand-applied seam detailing along the silhouette.

 Adapt one of these pieces or start from an entirely blank page.
 Either way, the result is something that has never been made before and will not be made again.